FSW-GNN: A Bi-Lipschitz WL-Equivalent Graph Neural Network: Main Contributions

 \section{Main Contributions}

 In this section, we discuss our main contributions.
-We begin by defining our generalized DS metric.
-We will then discuss our MPNN and FSW-GNN and show that it is bi-Lipschitz with respect to both DS and TMD.
+We begin by defining our generalized DS metric for vertex-featured graphs.
+We then discuss our proposed MPNN and show that it is bi-Lipschitz with respect to the DS and TMD metrics.

-\paragraph{The DS metric} The roots of the DS metric come from a relaxation of the graph isomorphism problem.
-Two graphs $G$ and $\tilde G$, each with $n$ vertices, and corresponding adjacency matrices $A$ $\tilde A$ are isomorphic if and only if there exists a \emph{permutation matrix} $P$ such that $AP=P\tilde A $.
-Since checking whether graphs are isomorphic is intractable, an approximate solution can be sought by considering the equation $AS=S\tilde A$, where $S$ is a matrix in the convex hull of the permutation matrices: the set of doubly stochastic matrices, denoted by $\D_n$.
-These are $n\times n$ matrices with non-negative entries whose rows and columns all sum to one.
-Remarkably, this equation admits a doubly stochastic solution if and only if the graphs are WL-equivalent \citep{book}.
-Accordingly, a WL-metric can be defined by the minimization problem.
+\paragraph{The DS metric} The DS metric originates from a relaxation of the \emph{graph isomorphism problem}.
+Two graphs $G$ and $\tilde G$, each with $n$ vertices, and corresponding adjacency matrices $A$, $\tilde A$ are isomorphic if and only if there exists a \emph{permutation matrix} $P$ such that $AP=P\tilde A $.
+Since checking whether graphs are isomorphic is intractable, an approximate solution can be sought by considering the equation $AS=S\tilde A$ with $S \in \D_n$, the collection of $n \times n$ \emph{doubly stochastic} matrices, which is the convex hull of all permutation matrices.
+Remarkably, this equation admits a solution $S\in\D_n$ if and only if the graphs $G$ and $\tilde G$ are WL-equivalent \citep{book}.
+Accordingly, a WL-metric between featureless graphs with the same number of vertices $n$ can be defined by the minimization problem

-where $\norm{\argdot}_2$ denoted the entry-wise $\ell_2$ norm for matrices.
-The optimization problem in \cref{eqdef_metric_ds_nofeat} can be solved by off-the-shelf convex optimization solvers and was considered as a method for finding the correspondence between two graphs in many papers, including \cite{aflalo,risk,dym2018exact,dym2017ds++,Bernard_2018_CVPR}.
+where $\norm{\argdot}$ could denote any $p$ norm.
+The fact that this is indeed a pseudometric was established in \cite{bento}.
+The optimization problem \cref{eqdef_metric_ds_nofeat} can be solved by off-the-shelf convex optimization solvers and was considered as a method for finding the correspondence between two graphs in several papers, including \cite{aflalo,risk,dym2018exact,dym2017ds++,Bernard_2018_CVPR}.

 The idea of using the DS metric for MPNN stability analysis was introduced in \citep{grohe} and further discussed by \citet{boker2021graph}.
 To apply this idea to our setting, we need to adapt this metric to vertex-featured graphs with varying numbers of vertices.
 We do this by augmenting it as follows: